niklasvh/html2canvas/README.md

 It does **not require any rendering from the server**, as the whole image is created on the **client's browser**.
 However, as it is heavily dependent on the browser, this library is *not suitable* to be used in nodejs.
 It doesn't magically circumvent any browser content policy restrictions either, so rendering cross-origin content will require a [proxy](https://github.com/niklasvh/html2canvas/wiki/Proxies) to get the content to the [same origin](http://en.wikipedia.org/wiki/Same_origin_policy).

-The script is still in a **very experimental state**, so I don't recommend using it in a production environment nor start building applications with it yet, as there will be still major changes made.
+The script is still in a **very experimental state**, so I don't recommend using it in a production environment nor start building applications with it yet, as there will are still many major changes being made.

 ### Browser compatibility ###